jesskelsall/jessrising.com/content/blog/2023-01-17-adventure-week-3.md

 ## Upwards to Whernside

-Returning back to the aqueduct, the path started to lead me along the Dales High Way.
+Returning to the aqueduct, the path started to lead me along the Dales High Way.
 Here I saw the first typical hiking ascent of flagstone stairs and meandering routes, though it was hesitant to commit to a meaningful climb just yet.
 Underfoot I tread my first snow of the day.

 In the distance, a cascade of Force Gill thundered.
-Even my thorough research into my destinations hadn't spotted a waterfall of this significance, so hearing and then seeing it in all of its rainwater-charged beauty was a sight to behold.
+Even my thorough research into my destinations hadn't spotted a waterfall of this significance, so hearing and then seeing it in all its rainwater-charged beauty was a sight to behold.
 No closer view would be had as the path would ascend away from its gulley.

 <img src="../../public/photos/whernside-1.jpeg" />

-The Dales High Way rose up the hillside, straight and consistent - just the sort of path to awaken slumbering thigh muscles, dormant after six months away from hiking.
+The Dales High Way rose the hillside, straight and consistent - just the sort of path to awaken slumbering thigh muscles, dormant after six months away from hiking.
 The relentless ascent here begged for periodic stops, which I initially obliged, before I began motivating myself by promising a rest at the next arbitrary milestone.

 A stile and signpost pointed me across a diagonal shortcut.
 Here the path gained character, undulating its way up the hill, increasingly snow-covered.
 Looking backwards continued to unfold the landscape, views of the rail line replaced by rolling moors and low cloud cover.
 The sun hung low behind me, though it was tamed by an anti-glare camera filter.